Loading

 How much does it cost to replace a fuel pump in a Dodge Journey?

-On average, the total cost to replace a fuel pump in a Dodge Journey ranges from $400 to $800.
-This estimate typically includes:
+The average cost to replace a fuel pump in a Dodge Journey ranges from $400 to $800, including parts and labor.
+This can vary depending on the specific model year, location, and mechanic performing the repair.

-• Labor: Labor costs can range from $150 to $300, depending on the shop's hourly rate and the complexity of the job.
+• Labor Cost: The labor cost to replace the fuel pump can range from $200 to $400, depending on the mechanic's hourly rate and the complexity of the repair.

 How does a car act if the fuel pump is going out?